labstercam/occultation-tools/occultation-manager/ReadMe.md

 You will need to extensively test your own template(s) before trusting them of before they are safe to use for unattended observations.
 THere is the risk of failure, and the risk of damaging gear by snagging cables of leaving it pointed to the sun after sunrise.

+## Report Generation
+Reports are generated using regional templates.
+Currently North America and Trans-Tasman forms are implemented, SODIS still to do.
+The reports uses the information dowloaded from OWC, can look up the coordinates to find city/town and elevation, and populations the observer, telescope and camera information from the tool.
+It can handle multiple sites and different equipment.